WhyNotHugo/python-barcode/README.rst

 * Fix python_barcode.get mixups between `options` as `writer_options`.
   Previously, some writer/barcode combinations worked fine, while others failed.
 Now all work consistently.
+* The cli tool has been fixed and should now work as expected again.

 v0.8
 ~~~~